grain-lang/grain/stdlib/bigint.md

 include "bigint"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the BigInt type.
+Functions and constants included in the BigInt module.

 ### BigInt.**fromNumber**